jupyterlite/jupyterlite/docs/howto/deployment/github-pages.md

 If the dependencies are listed in a `requirements.txt` file, edit the file to make your changes.

-For example let's say you want to add the `jupyterlite-night` theme to your deployment.
+For example let's say you want to add the `jupyterlab-night` theme to your deployment.
 Open `requirements.txt` and add the following line:

 ```text